Arranger manual

 - You share each Player a magic link: they tap, the event starts, they play.

-Buying team-slot assignments
+Buying player-slot assignments

-- Click "Store" in the sidebar.
+- Click "Catalog" in the sidebar.

 - Pick the adventure you want to run.